Today I’ll be telling you if Sony headphones are any good and if so, which you should buy.

 Compatibility with PS4

-Finally, adjust the microphone level and headset level inside settings!
+Finally, adjust the microphone level and headset level inside the settings!

 Connecting Bluetooth Headphones To A T.V.